-On Saturday, March 25, 2017, during this year’s tenth international symposium on Buddhist Studies, RYI will host a gala event to celebrate twenty years of offering students the chance to deepen their understanding of Buddhist philosophy, languages, and practice.
-The event will begin soon after Saturday’s final talk, with canapés and a cash bar on the patio outside the ballroom, and will feature entertainment from RYI student Chloé van der Lek, faculty member Miguel Sawaya, and friends from the Kathmandu Jazz Conservatory.
-This should be an excellent chance to meet and talk with the symposium speakers and other attendees.
+On Saturday, March 25, 2017, during the tenth international symposium on Buddhist Studies, RYI hosted a gala event to celebrate twenty years of offering students the chance to deepen their understanding of Buddhist philosophy, languages, and practice.
+The event began soon after that day's final talk, with canapés and a cash bar on the patio outside the ballroom, and featured live music from RYI student Chloé van der Lek, faculty member Miguel Sawaya, and friends from the Kathmandu Jazz Conservatory.
+Everyone enjoyed the opportunity to meet and talk with the symposium speakers and other attendees.

-After the performance, a three-course sit-down dinner will be served in the ballroom featuring a main course of either wood-fired spring chicken in a mustard and herb sauce or roasted pumpkin ricotta tortellini in saffron cream.
-During dinner, a special video and slideshow will be presented and Chökyi Nyima Rinpoche and others will comment on RYI’s twenty-year history.
+After the performance, a three-course sit-down dinner served in the ballroom featured a main course of either wood-fired spring chicken in a mustard and herb sauce or roasted pumpkin ricotta tortellini in saffron cream.
+During dinner, RYI staff presented a special video of Chokyi Nyima Rinpoche's activities and a slideshow featuring alumni images and quotes about their experience studying at RYI.
+Then, Chokyi Nyima Rinpoche and others commented on RYI’s twenty-year history inspiring attendees about the next twenty years.

-RYI faculty and staff look forward to sharing this special event with all of you.
 Alumni, donors, current students, and others connected with RYI and Rinpoche’s activities are the reason RYI has reached this significant milestone.
 Given the global and transnational nature of RYI’s community, the opportunity to celebrate together is rare.
-We hope everyone who feels a connection with RYI, past, present, or future, will join us for this evening of reflection and gratitude.
+Thus, we were thrilled that so many were able to join us for the evening of reflection and gratitude .

 In 1997, Rangjung Yeshe Institute began offering classes to those interested in the study and practice of Buddhism.
 Initially, students spent four months each year attending classes to develop and deepen their knowledge and understanding of the major philosophical texts of the Nyingma tradition.
 Classes were small, with khenpos teaching texts from Shantideva and Gampopa with the support of skilled English translators.
 These classes were some of the first opportunities for Westerners and local lay people to study directly with monastic scholars trained in depth in Buddhist philosophy.
 Students also studied Tibetan language, learning both to read the traditional texts and speak to Tibetans in the community.